Ventspils: Culture

 Every winter Ventspils hosts the awarding ceremony of the Latvian Radio broadcast Musical Bank and the televised national selection for the Eurovision Song Contest.
-On the second weekend of July the Sea Festival takes place, and on the first weekend of August there is an annual city festival.
-Festivals "Ghetto games and Vakara pastaiga are popular.
+On the second weekend of July the Sea Festival takes place, and on the first weekend of August there is an annual city festival for the city birthday.
+Festivals Ghetto games and Vakara pastaiga are popular.

 There are several institutions taking responsibility for the cultural life of Ventspils, including: